Vyxal/Vyxal/documentation/Literate Mode.md

 Only `##` comments are avaliable at the moment.
 This is planned to change once it's figured out how to do so.

+### Newlines

+When converting to SBCS form, single newlines are removed.
+If you want to keep a newline, use two newlines.

 ### Groups

 You can surround any series of tokens in `()`.
 Outside of token moving and modifier